chrisant996/clink-gizmos/README.md

 Setting | Default | Description
 -|-|-
 `direnv.enable` | `false` | This script is disabled by default.
 Run `clink set direnv.enable true` to enable this script.
-`direnv.banner` | `true` | By default direnv shows feedback before the prompt when loading or unloading a .env file for a directory.
+`direnv.banner` | `true` | By default direnv shows feedback before the prompt when loading or unloading a .env or .env.cmd file for a directory.
 Run `clink set direnv.banner false` to disable the feedback.
+`direnv.hide_env_diff` | `false` | Hides feedback about env changes.
+`color.direnv_banner` | dark yellow | The color to use for feedback when loading or unloading a .env or .env.cmd file.

 ## [fishcomplete.lua](fishcomplete.lua)